-the undersigned, am authorized by the Department of Education to serve as their representative in the special education mediation process and to make any and all agreements on behalf of the Departmen of Education.
-I understand that the child's parent(s)/guardian(s) and I can reach a resolution, and that the mediator(s) cannot force any such agreement upon me.
-I understand and agree that discussions that occur during the mediation process relating to the subject matter of the mediation shall be CONFIDENTIAL and may not be used as evidence in any subsequent due process hearings or civil proceedings.
-I also understand that my participation in mediation does not deny or delay the parent's right to an impartial hearing.
-I understand that the New York Peace Institute will not treat as confidential any communication relating to child abuse or neglect that is disclosed during the mediation process, whether or not it relates to the subject matter of the mediation or whether it is made during the intake stage or the actual mediation.
-I acknowledge and agree that the New York Peace Institute has the right to disclose any communication made by me during a mediation relating to child abuse or neglect to the appropriate state and local governmental authorities.
+•• the undersigned, am authorized by the CSE or ISC to serve as their representative in the special education mediation process and to make any and all agreements on behalf of the Department of Education.
+L;Illlo understand that the child's parent(s)/guardian(s) and I can reach a resolution, and the mediator(s) cannot force any such agreement upon me. understand and agree that discussions that occur during the mediation process relating to the subject matter of the mediation shall be CONFIDENTIAL and may not be used as evidence in any subsequent due process hearings or civil proceedings. also understand that my participation in mediation does not deny or delay the parent's right to an impartial hearing. understand that Safe Horizon, Inc. will not treat as confidential any communication relating to child abuse or neglect that is disclosed during the mediation process, whether or not it relates to the subject matter of the mediation or whether it is made during the intake stage or the actual mediation.
+I acknowledge and agree that Safe Horizon has the right to disclose any communication made by me during a mediation relating to child abuse or neglect to the appropriate state and local governmental authorities.
 Signed: Date: